 Think sustainable home design is just a fad?
 Think again.
 Green is growing and growing and growing.
 In 2017, more than one-third of homebuilders said green building was a significant share of their overall activity.
 By 2022, this number is expected to increase to one-half, proving that green home building is here to stay (and hopefully bound to become the status quo!).

 Every year new products and technologies emerge – raising the bar on the possibilities.
 And after watching trends in sustainability for nearly two decades, I’m excited to report that the coming year looks better than ever!
-Hop on board with these 18 trends for sustainable homes in 2018!
+Hop on board with these 18 trends for sustainable homes!

 #1 – Resilience